 Intelligent result analysis

 The most unobvious thing in microservices testing is that failures often aren’t single-point errors.
 It’s worth grouping related failures to identify probable root causes.
-This is exactly what modern testing tools do.
+This is exactly what modern AI end-to-end testing tools do.

 Namely: